secondsis/Unity_Rubiks_Cube/README.md

-# Unity_Rubiks_Cube
+# Unity Rubik's Cube
-An archive of my Rubik's Cube Unity project.
+An archived build of my Rubik's Cube Unity project.

 # Description
 I made this Rubik's cube with the help of Megalomobile.